SengerM/lgadtools/README.md

 # lgadtools

 Stuff for easilly processing signals produced by LGAD detectors.
-Is you use Python it should be *plug and play*.
+If you use pure Python (i.e. do not use the TCTAnalyse wrapper for Root) it should be *plug and play*.
+The following plots were produced using the [LGADSignal class](https://github.com/SengerM/lgadtools/blob/62e8350346d440d9438cc4d60f3ed3ed0f3a250e/lgadtools/LGADSignal.py#L49):

 **[Click here to view the plot of the signal in more detail](https://htmlpreview.github.io/?https://github.com/SengerM/lgadtools/blob/master/doc/lgad_signal_example.html)**